 Lunch was washed down with a can of fizzy juice each.
-Now, if you’re not a Scot you’ll probably be scratching your head and wondering what fizzy juice is.
+Now, if you’re not a Scot, you’ll probably be wondering what fizzy juice is.
 Fizzy juice is Coke, Pepsi, Fanta etc, and here in Scotland – Irn-bru (which is made in Scotland from girders).

 Our enjoyment of lunch and the unexpected sunshine was interrupted by the demon of outdoor dining – a persistent wasp.
 While I’m not afraid of them, the aggressive buzzing followed by swiping, leaves me exasperated.
 Arms flailing like a woman possessed, I grabbed hold of a wooden spoon with our table number on it.
 Bzzzzz, bzzzzz, bzzzzz – BAT.
 The wasp jettisoned out of the beer garden faster than a fighter jet.
 Five minutes later it was back.
 Bzzzzz, bzzzzz, bzzzzz – WHAM.
 Off it hurtled at G-Force.
 Mr G wanted to play wasp baseball too.
 A quick lesson in technique later and he was hitting them out of the

 After lunch we enjoyed a walk around the village, soaking up the sun.
 Plockton sits in a sheltered bay on Loch Carron.
 Protected from wind, the village has a mild climate which has allowed palm trees to flourish.
-Despite the presence of palm trees the village looks typically Scottish, so there’s no mistaking where it is.
+Despite the presence of palm trees the village looks typically Scottish.

 Sun still shining, we crossed the Skye Bridge to the not so ‘Misty Isle’ and headed towards Uig and the Fairy Glen.

 The Fairy Glen is a popular tourist attraction on Skye.
 On a beautiful, blue sky day it’s easy to see the appeal.
 While I find the equally popular Fairy Pools at Glen Brittle decidedly underwhelming, the same can’t be said for the Fairy Glen – I love it.

 We parked the car and followed the single track road up into the glen, sheep eyeing us suspiciously as we passed.
 On either side of the road, weird conical mounds rose into the air.
 The magical, otherworldly landscape of the Fairy Glen was created by a series of landslides.